SonghuaHu-UMD/PA_Forecast_PGT/README.md

-# Comparison of popular temporal graph neural networks in crowd flow forecasting
+# Demo: Comparison of popular temporal graph neural networks in population flow forecasting

 ## Environment
-We use the torch == 1.10.2 and Python 3.6.11 for implementation.
+We use the torch >= 1.10.2 and Python 3 for implementation.

 We follow the framework of [pytorch_geometric_temporal](https://github.com/SonghuaHu-UMD/pytorch_geometric_temporal) to prepare data and run the model.